k8-mb/k8-mb.github.io/timeline.md

 ---------

-We have received no reply (We discovered later, that fourreal's lawyer, Mr. Ott, wrote the reply to our lawyer, Mr. Jackstadt the 11.07.1017), so I write to Ms. Margeth-Theuer, asked if the acceptance negotiation would have been delayed.
+We have received no reply (We discovered later, that fourreal's lawyer, Mr. Ott, wrote the reply to our lawyer, Mr. Kickstand the 11.07.1017), so I write to Ms. Margeth-Theuer, asked if the acceptance negotiation would have been delayed.
 She reply that it will take place as planned.
 The reply from Mr. Ott said that everything was